sasilver75/obsidian/The Pile.md

 Another [[Eleuther]] Dataset (825GiB) for open source language modeling.
-Consists of 22 smaller, high-quality datasets combined together.
+Consists of 22 smaller, high-quality datasets combined together., such as Common Crawl, OpenWebText, books, and papers.